SariFr/TodoList-project/README.md

 # **ToDoList Project**
-A simple task management system (ToDo List) providing an API to handle tasks efficiently.
-The backend is built with ASP.NET Core, using a MySQL database for data storage.
-It supports essential CRUD operations for task management.
+A task management API built with ASP.NET Core and MySQL.

 ---

 ## **Overview**